Department of Labor Logo United States Department of Labor

 How to Become a Marine Engineer or Naval Architect

-Marine engineers and naval architects typically need a bachelor’s degree in marine engineering and naval architecture, respectively, or in a related field, such as engineering.
+Marine engineers and naval architects typically need a bachelor’s degree in marine engineering, naval architecture, or a related field.

 Pay